DIGI2-FEUP/dinasore/README.md

 ```

 ### Using Docker
-If you want to install the DINASORE image  using docker, you must use the following commands.
+If you want to install the DINASORE image  using docker, you must use the following commands:
 1. Using docker pull the DINASORE image from the docker repository;
 2. Run the docker container, replacing the <absolute_path_host> by the absolute path to the project folder, the <ip_address> by the ip address and the <_port> by the port.